nurul3101/dev-notes/Docker-Kubernetes.md

 For building our react application we use Multi Step Docker builds which has a build phase and a run phase.
 Build phase, creates the build
-And run phase takes the output of build and serves it over nginx web server.
+And run phase takes the output of build and serves it over Nginx web server.

 ```docker
 FROM node:alpine as builder